euberdeveloper/javafx-old-but-gold/README.md

 * DiceGame
 * WorldCup

 These are old exams solved only by using JavaFX and nothing else.
-The solutions may be partial and not perfect because I used them only to prepare me for the exam and I did not want to loose too much time.
+The solutions may be partial and not perfect because I used them only to prepare me for the exam and I did not want to lose too much time.

 ## Exams with FXML: